Giuseppe-Rizzo/SWMLAlgorithms/README.md

 - kernelized perceptron
 - k-nearest neighbor

-for predicting the class-membership of OWL individuals
+in order to assess the class-membership of OWL individuals